Griddle Patty Melt

 - Cheeseburgers are served on buns, and are typically round, where patty melts are served on bread and are rectangle-shaped.

-- Cheeseburgers get no onions or raw onions.
+- Cheeseburgers typically get no onions or raw onions.
 Patty melts get cooked onions.

 How to RE-SEASON your Blackstone